jinglescode/jinglescode.github.io/_posts/javascript/2020-01-04-project-euler-problem-1.md

 Took 0.5999999993946403 milliseconds.
 ```

-Hmmm, but if the test number is `19564`:
+Hmmm, but if the test number is `19564`, recursive functions will overflow:
 ```
 RangeError: Maximum call stack size exceeded
 ```